 Personal holding company tax.
-See the instructions on page 7, Foreign Personal Holding Companies and Personal Holding Companies.
+See the instructions on page 5, Personal Holding Companies and Foreign Personal Holding Companies.

 Alternative minimum tax (AMT).
-The FSC may owe the alternative minimum tax if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
-The FSC must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of \$40,000, or the FSC's allowable exemption amount (from Form 4626).
+Unless the FSC is treated as a small corporation exempt from the AMT, it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
+The FSC must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of \$40,000 or the FSC's allowable exemption amount (from Form 4626).